Akrivus/RESTfulCraft/README.md

 ## Configuration
 There are two configuration settings for RESTfulCraft.
-- `authKey` is the only acceptable value of the `Authentication` header when you connect.
+- `authKey` is the only acceptable value of the `Authorization` header when you connect.
 It is blank by default.
 - `port` is the server API port.
 By default, it is `56552`.

 ## Documentation